 The following values underpin the way in which we will seek to fulfil the whole mission:

 Olwen has a wealth of experience looking after the elderly and those with special needs over a period of 25 years, both as a paid carer and as a volunteer.
-Because of the difficulties she experienced in accessing respite care for her carees and the poor levels of care she encountered when visiting friends and family in care homes, she felt compelled to do something about it.
-As a result, a charitable business was set up and became known as the Wainman Trust.
+The difficulties she experienced in accessing excellent care for those she cared for and the poor quality of many of the homes she visited led to a need to try to do something about it.
+After meeting with several like-minded people a charitable business was set up and became known as the Wainman Trust.